Politician

 Icon of person Pedro II of Brazil

-Dom Pedro II (Pedro de Alcântara João Carlos Leopoldo Salvador Bibiano Francisco Xavier de Paula Leocádio Miguel Gabriel Rafael Gonzaga; 2 December 1825 – 5 December 1891), nicknamed the Magnanimous (Portuguese: O Magnânimo), was the second and last monarch of the Empire of Brazil, reigning for over 58 years.
-Pedro II was born in Rio de Janeiro, the seventh child of Emperor Dom Pedro I of Brazil and Empress Dona Maria Leopoldina and thus a member of the Brazilian branch of the House of Braganza (Bragança).
-His father's abrupt abdication and departure to Europe in 1831 left the five-year-old as emperor and led to a lonely childhood and adolescence, obliged to spend his time studying in preparation for rule.
-His experiences with court intrigues and political disputes during this period greatly affected his later character; he grew into a man with a strong sense of duty and devotion toward his country and his people, yet increasingly resentful of his role as monarch.
+Dom Pedro II (Pedro de Alcântara João Carlos Leopoldo Salvador Bibiano Francisco Xavier de Paula Leocádio Miguel Gabriel Rafael Gonzaga; 2 December 1825 – 5 December 1891), known as "the Magnanimous" (Portuguese: O Magnânimo), was the second and final emperor of the Empire of Brazil.
+He reigned from 1831 until his deposition in the military coup of 1889, presiding over the longest and most stable reign in Brazilian history.
+Born in Rio de Janeiro, Pedro II was the seventh child of Emperor Pedro I and Empress Maria Leopoldina.
+His father's abdication and departure for Europe in 1831 left the five-year-old prince as emperor, ushering in a regency period marked by political instability and shaping a childhood dominated by rigorous education and preparation for rule.
 Read more on Wikipedia

-His biography is available in different languages on Wikipedia.
-Pedro II of Brazil is the 864th most popular politician (down from 748th in 2019), the 10th most popular biography from Brazil (up from 13th in 2019) and the 3rd most popular Brazilian Politician.
+His biography is available in 71 different languages on Wikipedia (up from 68 in 2024).
+Pedro II of Brazil is the 862nd most popular politician (down from 746th in 2024), the 10th most popular biography from Brazil (up from 13th in 2019) and the 3rd most popular Brazilian Politician.

 Pedro II of Brazil is most famous for being the last Brazilian Emperor and for his abolition of slavery.